 Step 3: Make sure you have the right device selected, if necessary.
 Now, look for the tab that reads Advanced Settings (sometimes it’s just Settings) and select it.

-Step 6: Finally, navigate back to your Account window.
+Step 6: Navigate back to your Account window.
 Look for the option that says Sync Now and select it.
 Your Fitbit device should now sync and display the time for the time zone you selected.
 Check to make sure it’s working correctly.

 Step 1: Fitbit prefers you do this from the Fitbit online dashboard.
 Log in and select the gear-shaped icon to start.

-Step 2: Now, choose Settings and select the tab that says Personal Info.
+Step 2: Choose Settings and select the tab that says Personal Info.

 Step 3: Head toward Advanced Settings and look for Clock Display Time.
 Under this heading, you’ll see a choice to show time in either 12- or 24-hour units.
 Select what you prefer and choose Submit.